Highline Beta’s 7 recommendations for startups on what to do in this COVID-19 crisis

 At this point, we all realize that the situation we’re facing is serious and not going away any time soon.
 While there were indications that this was the direction things were going, as was the case in 2008 with the financial crisis, most people didn’t think it would be as severe.
-Having been through the dot-com bust, the financial crisis and now going through this, we know for certain that things will be tough, but it’s entirely possible to come out the other side and be in a better position than before.
+Having been through the dot-com bust, the financial crisis and now going through this, while we have recommendations for startups, we know for certain that things will be tough, but it’s entirely possible to come out the other side and be in a better position than before.

 Some of today’s biggest startup success stories were started during the financial crisis.
 Airbnb was founded in 2008.
 Same with Github and Groupon.
 And there’s a long history of amazing companies that got their start during an economic downturn.
 Walt Disney was founded in 1929, right in the middle of the Great Depression.
 Electronic Arts was founded in 1982 during another recession.